English

 Edinburgh Castle's history

-English Occupation and Sieges
+English occupation and sieges

 Mons Meg cannon

 In the 19th century, the castle's historical treasures came to light.
 In 1818 CE, Sir Walter Scott's rediscovery of the Scottish royal regalia within the castle's confines was a moment of profound significance.
 The castle's historical importance was further underscored as the Mons Meg cannon was reinstated in 1829 CE.
-Modernization efforts left their own imprints, with additions like the Governor’s House (1742 CE), New Barracks (1799 CE), and the Scottish National War Memorial (1927 CE), all reflecting its enduring role in the nation's heritage.

 Construction of Edinburgh Castle

 The construction of Edinburgh Castle spans centuries and involves various architects and builders.
 The castle's formidable appearance and enduring presence result from these efforts.
+It took about 120 years to complete the construction of the castle and several architects crafted the original design.

-Edinburgh Castle Today
+Edinburgh Castle today

 Today, Edinburgh Castle is a symbol of Scotland's history and heritage.
 It welcomes visitors worldwide who admire its architecture, explore its historical exhibits, and take in breathtaking panoramic city views from its ramparts.
 The castle's enduring presence serves as a reminder of Scotland's past and its enduring cultural significance.

-Book Tickets to Edinburgh Castle
+Book tickets to Edinburgh Castle

 Edinburgh Castle Guided Walking Tour with Fast-Track Entry

-Free Cancellation
+Free cancellation

-Instant Confirmation
+Instant confirmation

-Mobile Ticket
+Mobile ticket

 1 hr.
 30 min.

-Guided Tour
+Guided tour

 More details